Tennis in the United States: 2010s

+2020s

+The most successful American player of the 2020s so far has been Coco Gauff, who has won two major singles titles – at the US Open in 2023 and the French Open in 2025 – and hit a career-high ranking of world No. 2.
+The other American major women's singles champions of the decade are Sofia Kenin at the Australian Open in 2020 and Madison Keys at the Australian Open in 2025.
+Singles finalists include Jennifer Brady at the Australian Open in 2021, Danielle Collins at the Australian Open in 2022, Jessica Pegula at the US Open in 2024, and Amanda Anisimova at Wimbledon and the US Open in 2025.
+American men have continued their title drought at the singles majors, with the European stranglehold at the top of men's tennis continuing under Jannik Sinner and Carlos Alcaraz.
+At the 2024 US Open, Taylor Fritz became the first American man to contest a major singles final since Andy Roddick, but lost to Sinner in straight sets.

 Tournaments

 There are 15 total active ATP, WTA, and Grand Slam tennis tournaments held in the United States.
 Twelve events are held on hard courts, two on clay, and one on grass.
 Six are ATP only, four are WTA only, and five tournaments are combined events.
 The US Open is one of four Grand Slam tennis tournaments.
 It is played in late August to early September at the USTA Billie Jean King National Tennis Center in Queens, New York.
 The Indian Wells Masters, Miami Open and Cincinnati Masters are part of the ATP Tour Masters 1000 and the WTA 1000.
 In 2025, the Dallas & Newport ATP 250 events will merge licenses with Dallas being upgraded to a 500 and Newport being phased out.